 How To Start With A Magic Circle

-The hat begins with a magic circle — this pulls the centre completely closed so you won’t have a hole at the top of the hat.
+The hat begins with a magic circle – this pulls the center completely closed so you won’t have a hole at the top of the hat.

 To make a magic circle: Wrap the yarn around your index finger once to form a loop.
 Insert your hook under the first loop, catch the second strand, and pull it through.
 Slide the loop off your finger but keep it loose – you’ll work your stitches into it, then pull the tail to close it tight.